Madison-Davis/Courses-CS2620-DistributedSystems/Design3_Replication_EC/Documentation.md

 - How will the client know to reconnect to the new leader in case the old leader dies?
     - Every existing client function is now wrapped in a try except block to call `reconnect()` upon catching a gRPC error, which indicates that the existing leader is no longer active.
     - In `reconnect()`, the client will call `get_leader()` to find the new leader PID and connect to the new leader's address.
+- Extra credit: How is a newly instantiated server added to the system?
+    - When a new server is started, it searches through all possible hosts and port numbers to find a channel that is hosting an active server.
+Then, it queries that server to identify who the current leader is.
+We then call `notify_leader_new_database()` which sends an `UpdateRegistryRequest` to the leader.
+Upon receiving this request, the leader serializes its current database state as a JSON and sends it to both the new server and all existing replicas for replication.

 -------------------------------------------
 ## Client Data: Datastructures